koustubhmoharir/linux/_posts/2022-01-07-editing-text-files.md

 Each of these keys (`e`, `b`, `w`) can also be preceded by a number to move by that many words.
 For example `4e` is the same as pressing `e` 4 times.
 This is a general pattern in vim.

+`(` and `)` can be used to move to the beginning of the previous or next sentence.
+This is useful when working with text documents that may have many sentences on the same line.

 To move to the beginning of the current line, press `0`.
 To move to the first non-blank character on the current line (the "real" beginning of the line), press `^`.
 To move to the end of the current line, press `$`. `^` and `$` are easy to remember as they mean beginning and end in regular expressions too.

 `-` and `+` can be used to move to the previous or next line with the cursor at the beginning of the line.
 This can be useful when there is a need to paste something at the beginning of multiple lines.
 Like other commands, these commands can also be preceded by a number.

 `f` followed by any character finds the next occurrence of the character on the current line and moves the cursor on that character. `F` finds the previous occurrenence. `t` followed by character moves the cursor on the character before the next occurrence. `T` moves the cursor on the character after the previous occurrence (same as t but in the other direction). `;` repeats the last such command. `,` repeats the last such command in the other direction.
 These commands can be used to quickly move to the desired position on the current line.
-Repeating a `t` or `T` command manually would not move the cursor at all, but when it is repeated with `;` or `,`, the effect is as if the cursor has been moved by at one position between the repetions.
+Repeating a `t` or `T` command manually would not move the cursor at all, but when it is repeated with `;` or `,`, the effect is as if the cursor has been moved by one position between the repetions.

+## Older content (to be organized properly)

 Most of the content below is taken from [Beginner's guide to vim](https://www.linux.com/training-tutorials/vim-101-beginners-guide-vim/).
 It takes some getting used to, but it is easy to see that vim is a [powerful editor](https://www.barbarianmeetscoding.com/blog/boost-your-coding-fu-with-vscode-and-vim).